mxork/eu4-mp-performance-patch/README.md

 `runk` eliminates most processing latency from the server by immediately forwarding match data when received.
 The DLL patch reduces the frequency of checksums to once a week, rather than every day.
 An optional steam mod (linked below) adjusts the `DAYS_BEHIND*` settings to be more forgiving.

+### Note on the public server

+The cloud instance is running in some north-eastern North American Google cloud region.
+Latency improvements won't be as impressive if you are on another continent, but Western Europe should still be better-than-official.
+Eliminating the process latency compensates for the longer round-trip.

+If you have a group in another region and want to try it out, let me know (I'm monitoring the eu4-modding discord).
+Deploying another server is cheap, quick, easy.

 ## Limitations

 `runk` does the bare minimum to emulate the official Nakama servers.
 Currently, it does *not* support: